About ineedana.com

 Who the heck are y’all?

-The site was originally envisioned by a designer and engineer during Wendy Davis’ Filibuster in 2013, one year after their own abortion in Texas.
+The site was originally envisioned by a designer and engineer after their own abortion in Texas.

-That’s just a small window into my online abortion experience.
-I spent hours googling and researching.
-So years later, pissed off by another round of TRAP laws being legislated, I did what people who build things often do - I started building what I wish I’d had: a simple website that aggregated all the things that helped me.
-I wanted something simple that spoke to me like a peer, not a doctor or lawyer (no offense).
-I wanted something that filtered all of the information down to just what I needed, from clinics to abortion funds to laws to stories from people like me.
+I couldn't believe something better didn't exist for the 1 million people who get abortions every year.
+So, I started building the thing I wished I'd had.
+A resource that spoke to me like a peer, not a doctor or lawyer (no offense).
+Something that filtered all of the information down to just what I needed, from clinics to abortion funds to laws to stories from people like me.
 I wanted something that could rapidly respond to legislative changes (and as it turns out, global pandemics too).“

 Now, we’re (thankfully) a lot bigger than one person and their experience.
 We’re a small team composed of professional writers, designers, developers, and data analysts.
 We have clinic-escorts, practical support volunteers, trained abortion doulas, abortion funders, fierce advocates, and former provider staff.
-We’ve experienced (or supported someone experiencing) how overwhelming trying to find factual and personally relevant information online about how to get an abortion can be.
+We’ve experienced how overwhelming trying to find factual and personally relevant information online about how to get an abortion can be.

 We build for web accessibility, gender-inclusivity, and constant iteration.
 We believe strongly in Reproductive Justice as established by SisterSong.
 We know anti-abortion laws are deeply racist in origin and purposely designed to create barriers to abortion and prevent Black people, indigenous people, people of color, and people with lower incomes from accessing abortion earlier in pregnancy.
-In order to make abortion accessible, we must dismantle white supremacy and the prison industrial complex.
+In order to make abortion accessible, we must dismantle white supremacy.

 Can I use your data?